Lemoncode/webinar-typescript/04 Angular/README.md

 $ ng new typescript-demo
 ```

 ### 2. This will create a complete project structure for us.
-One of the principal features that we can notice when we satrt a new project in Angular, is that `everything` uses decorators.

 ```typescript app.component.ts
 import { Component } from '@angular/core';